 The sub-fund was actively managed and did not track a benchmark.
-The reference benchmark for sub-fund market comparison purposes was not designated for the purpose of attaining the environmental or social characteristics promoted by the sub-fund.
+The reference benchmark for sub-fund market comparison purposes was not designated for the purpose of attaining the environmental characteristics promoted by the sub-fund.
+The performance of sustainability indicators can be seen in the table below.